dcloudio/hbuilderx-extension-docs/en/Tutorial/StartedTutorial.md

 <img src="/static/snapshots/started_tutorial/code-help.gif" style="zoom: 90%;border:1px solid #eee;border-radius: 5px;" />

-#### 4. Syntax help
+#### 4. Syntax guide

 Place the cursor on an API and press `F1` to open the official manual of this API.
 Currently supports Vue, uni-app, 5+ apps, etc.

-> In prior to 2.5.7, press F1 and Open the help in build-in browser.
+> In prior to version 2.5.7, press F1 and open the manual in build-in browser.
 Starting from 2.5.7.20200116-alpha+, press F1 to open the help through an external browser.

 <img src="/static/snapshots/started_tutorial/code-help-doc.gif" style="zoom: 90%;border:1px solid #eee;border-radius: 5px;" />

-#### 5. Synchronization of editor and project manager
+#### 5. Sync of editor and project explorer

-The hx default is to automatically associate the opened tab card with the project manager.
-The project manager will also follow the changes when switching tabs.
-If you don’t need this function, you can move the mouse to the project manager area, and there will be a floating menu in the upper right corner.
-You can cancel "Sync with Editor".
+By default, HBuilderX automatically associates the opened tab with the project explorer.
+When you switch tabs, the project explorer will also change.
+If you don't need this feature, you can cancel "Sync with Editor" via the floating menu in the upper right corner.

 <img src="/static/snapshots/started_tutorial/sync.jpg" style="zoom: 90%;border:1px solid #eee;border-radius: 5px;" />

-It is recommended to cancel the synchronization function when there are multiple projects.
+When there are multiple projects in the project explorer, it is recommended to cancel the synchronization function.

-After canceling the synchronization, if you need to manually locate the project where the label card is located, you can right-click the editor-"locate in project manager".
+After canceling the synchronization, if you need to manually locate the project where the label card is located, you can right-click the editor-"locate in project explorer".

 <img src="/static/snapshots/started_tutorial/project-manager-position.gif" style="zoom: 90%;border:1px solid #eee;border-radius: 5px;" />